visipedia/iwildcam_comp/readme.md

 ## Submission Format

-The submission format for the competition is a csv file with the following format:
+Submission for the competition is a csv file with the following format:
 ```
-id,animal_class
+Id,Predicted2,Predicted3,[...],Predicted571
-58857ccf-23d2-11e8-a6a3-ec086b02610b,1
+58857ccf-23d2-11e8-a6a3-ec086b02610b,0,5,[...],0
-591e4006-23d2-11e8-a6a3-ec086b02610b,5
+591e4006-23d2-11e8-a6a3-ec086b02610b,1,0,[...],3
 ...
 ```
-The `id` column corresponds to the test image id.
-The `animal_class` is an integer value that indicates the class of the animal, or `0` to represent the absence of an animal.
+The `Id` column corresponds to the test sequence id. `Predicted2` holds an integer value that indicates the number of individuals of species 2 in each test sequence.
+If you predict there are no animals in the sequence, the entire row after the sequence ID should be populated with `0` values.

 ## Data
 Download the dataset files here: